7 Steps to Growing Potatoes!

 My concern with the food supply is a big reason we started such a big garden at Little Sprouts.
 Organic potatoes are very hard to come by where I live in Oklahoma.
 I can find them at my local store occasionally, but other than that, I just don’t eat potatoes or serve them to my kids unless we grow them ourselves.

-Growing potatoes is fun!
-You get to take big seed potatoes and cut them into chunks and plant them.
+There are just a few steps to growing potatoes for success.
+Take big seed potatoes and cut them into chunks and plant them.
 They are easy for the kids to handle and bury in the soft earth.
 There is just one problem…we weren’t having any success.

 Planting potatoes from potatoes